Please send comments and questions to firstname.lastname@example.org

 Mayor Hedlund and his staff recognized the need for investment in a new Tufts Library shortly after taking office.
 Apart from basic accessibility concerns, the existing building contains asbestos and has substantial repair and renovation needs, including a new roof, elevator, and technology infrastructure.
 Replacement of the HVAC system alone would cost upwards of one million dollars, while fixing the building’s other deficiencies would cost millions more.
 In the end, the Town would be left with a library no better equipped to provide for the needs of the community.

 Weymouth’s MPLCP grant is an opportunity to provide the community with a true 21st-century library.
 For the past 30 years, every library that has benefited from a MPLCP grant has experienced a major increase in usage.
-One study of libraries that built new buildings or renovated existing ones between 1994 and 2004 in Massachusetts found that the number of library visits for services and materials increased by 30 percent once the project was completed.
+One study of libraries that built new buildings or renovated existing ones between 1994 and 2004 in Massachusetts found that the number of library visits for services and materials increased by 30 percent once the project was complete.
 This means 30 percent more people walked, drove, or took public transportation to their public library, creating value for surrounding business areas and neighborhoods.

 What will the new library design include?